History of Dedham, Massachusetts, 1800–1899

-Government

-By 1836, Dedham "had long been a focus for the vigorous political activity popularly associated with the Jacksonian era."
+Local government

 The Dedham Public Library was established in 1872 and first occupied rented space at the corner of Court Street and Norfolk Street.
 It built a permanent home in 1886 at the corner of Church and Norfolk Streets using funds left by Hannah Shuttleworth.
 The building, made of Dedham Granite and trimmed with red sandstone, opened in 1888.
 The Dedham Infirmary, also known as the Poor Farm, built a home on Elm Street in 1898.
 It closed in February 1954.

 The Dedham Water Company was chartered in 1882.
 Gas streetlights were introduced in 1869 and were followed by electric lights in 1890.

 The first police officers were appointed in 1876 and worked each day from 4 p.m. to 2 a.m.
 The police department was originally housed on the first floor of Memorial Hall.
+In 1894, it was proposed that the police and fire departments be housed in the same building, but this did take place until 2023.